Let's make hydrogen

 Extracting green hydrogen by electrolysis

 Another way of extracting hydrogen is by ‘water-splitting’ – separating oxygen from hydrogen using electricity as an energy source.
 An electrolyzer inserted in water converts the H2O into distinct hydrogen (H2) and oxygen (O) atoms, recovering the hydrogen gas.
-If the procedure is powered by low-carbon sources such as renewable energy or biofuels, hydrogen generated by electrolysis is classified as green hydrogen.
+If the procedure is powered by low-carbon sources such as renewable energy or biofuels, hydrogen generated by alkaline water electrolysis is classified as green hydrogen.

-Handling and shipping hydrogen is a barrier
+Handling and shipping hydrogen energy is a barrier

-The technology for producing green hydrogen is already available and prices for renewable energy are becoming more competitive, but the handling of hydrogen comes with a raft of legal and technical limitations.
+The technology for producing green renewable hydrogen is already available and prices for renewable energy are becoming more competitive, but the handling of hydrogen comes with a raft of legal and technical limitations.

 The chemical is highly explosive and its small particles make it more difficult to contain, making distribution of the gas less viable over long distances.
 Shipments may be liquefied, but the process of re-gasification brings new safety concerns.